morrisalp/unikud/README.md

 We provide a short description of UNIKUD here.
 For more information, please see the article: (TBD)

 UNIKUD is an open-source tool for adding vowel signs (*nikud*) to Hebrew text with deep learning, using absolutely no rule-based logic.
-UNIKUD uses Google's CANINE transformer model as its backbone, and treats text vocalization as a character token multilabel classificatino problem.
+UNIKUD uses Google's CANINE transformer model as its backbone, and treats text vocalization as a character token multilabel classification problem.

 <p align="center">
 <img src="img/training.png" width="70%" height="70%" alt="How data is used to train UNIKUD">